 Often, when we’re working flat out, one of the concerns we have as marketers is forgetting the reason we get up in the morning.
 Namely, our customers (prospects or leads).

-That’s why the Buyer Personas stage is essential: we step into the shoes of our customers: what are they looking for, what do they want, how can we help them?
+That’s why the Buyer Personas stage is essential: we step into the shoes of our customers: what are they looking for, what do they want and how can we help them?

 Here is a complete guide that can be applied any B2B marketer who wants to define and, above all, use Buyer Personas!

 In this article we’ll tackle: